Adyen/adyen-commercetools/extension/docs/HowToRun.md

 ## Environment variable

 Extension module requires 1 environment variable to start.
 This environment variable name is `ADYEN_INTEGRATION_CONFIG` and it must contain settings as attributes in a JSON structure.
+If your configuration needs more positions than you can provide in the process environment (e.g. AWS Lambda's process env is limited to 4KB), you can push needed configuration in to the `config.json` from main directory and next add environment variable `ADYEN_INTEGRATION_CONFIG_FILE` with path to this file (in this case you don't need `ADYEN_INTEGRATION_CONFIG`).
+By default value for this environment should be set to `./config.json`, because this file will be copied in to the main `extension` directory during the `zip-...-function` script.

 ```json
 {